 Small Town Monsters is a part of the Underlined Paperbacks collection.

 The Conjuring meets The Vow!
-This terrifying paperback original tells the unputdownable story of a girl, a dark angel, and the cult hellbent on taking over her small, coastal town.
+This is the terrifying story of a girl, a dark angel, and the cult hellbent on taking over her small, coastal town.

 Vera Martinez wants nothing more than to escape Roaring Creek and her parents' reputation as demonologists.
 Not to mention she's the family outcast, lacking her parents' innate abilities, and is terrified of the occult things lurking in their basement.